crf8472/libarcsdec/BUILD.md

 |libavcodec  |57.37.100       |
 |libavutil   |55.22.100       |

 which determines ffmpeg 3.1 as the earliest possible version.
-Libarcs can not be compiled against earlier versions of ffmpeg.
+Libarcsdec can not be compiled against earlier versions of ffmpeg.

 ## Building the library